 If you plan to work with clients to investigate claims of the paranormal, using forms and logs allows you to have the appropriate permissions in place, create an investigation plan, log and correlate data, and more.
 All of these printable paranormal investigation logs and forms are editable, so you can fill them out online to maintain electronic records, or you can print and complete them manually so you have hard copies.
 If you need help downloading and printing them, use the Guide for Adobe Printables.

-Client Paranormal Investigation Questionnaire
+Paranormal Client Intake Questionnaire

 When you have your first initial physical contact with the client, whether they come to meet you in your space or you go and meet them in theirs, have them fill out this Client Questionnaire.
 This will help you keep all important information about the client in one place, including: